Cyb3rW1LL/Cyb3rW1LL/README.md

 -//This github is dedicated toward idea sharing, school projects, and all things Cyber Security -//Dedicated topics in Security, CTI, CTE, Threat Modeling and Detections, and coding will be -//pushed here from time to time.
+-//yes, it is posted in C even though it does not function...

 -#include <stdio.h>
 -#include <string.h>